-Two batches of Cry1Ab protein had been used since the start of the MON 810 monitoring plan (2004) to the last season (2012).
-The first batch (B1) was provided by Monsanto in 2003 (concentration 2.03 mg/ml in sodium bicarbonate buffer, pH 10.5; purity 95%).
-To prepare the test concentrations, a bicarbonate buffer pH 10.5 was used.
-The second batch (B2) was provided by Monsanto in October 2011 (concentration 1.8 mg/ml in 50 mM sodium bicarbonate buffer, pH 10.25; purity 91%).
-In February 2014 Monsanto provided a third batch (B3) of Cry1Ab with the same characteristics (concentration, purity and buffer) than the previous one.
+Three batches of Cry1Ab protein have been used since the start of the MON 810 monitoring plan (2004) to the last season (2014).
+The first batch (B1) was provided by Monsanto in 2003 (concentration 2.03 mg/ml in sodium bicarbonate buffer, pH 10.5; purity 95%); the second batch (B2) was sent in October 2011 (concentration 1.8 mg/ml in 50 mM sodium bicarbonate buffer, pH 10.25; purity 91%); and the third batch (B3) was provided in February 2014 with the same characteristics (concentration, purity and buffer) than B2.
 Stock solutions were prepared from the original and kept in the freezer at -80°C until used.
 Aliquots were thawed only when the bioassay was ready to be performed.
 To prepare the test concentrations, a sodium bicarbonate buffer (50 mmol/l) with pH 10.25 was used.
-The bioassays performed in this season have been performed using the batches B2 and B3 of Cry1Ab.
+The bioassays performed in this season have been performed using the batch B3 of Cry1Ab.

 The bioassays were carried out in accordance with the methods described by Farinós et al. (2004).
 All assays were performed in "Bio-Ba-128" plastic trays (Color-Dec Italy, Capezzano Pianore, Italy).
-Each tray contains 128 wells, where 0.5 ml of rearing diet is placed and flattened, corresponding to a surface of 1.77 cm2 and a height of about 10 mm.
-Once solidified, 50 μ l of a solution containing different concentrations of Cry1Ab were added to the surface of the diet.
+Each tray contains 128 wells, where 0.5 ml of rearing diet is placed and flattened, corresponding to a surface of 1.77 cm and a height of about 10 mm.
+Once solidified, 50 $\mu$ l of a solution containing different concentrations of Cry1Ab were added to the surface of the diet.
 The controls consisted of the sodium bicarbonate buffer solution used to dilute the toxin.
 After drying the wells under a laminar flow hood, one neonate larva was placed in each well using a fine paintbrush and it was covered with a breathing adhesive cover "Bio-Cv-16" (Color-Dec Italy, Capezzano Pianore, Italy).
-The trays were incubated in rearing chambers at 25 ± 1°C, 70 ± 5% relative humidity and total darkness.
-Measured endpoints of the tests are mortality (lethal concentration, LC) and moulting inhibition (moulting inhibition concentration, MIC) relative to the negative control after 7 days of exposure, where mortality equals larvae not showing any reaction when prodded and moulting inhibition larvae that have either died or not molted to the 2nd instar after the 7 days.
+The trays were incubated in rearing chambers at $25 \pm 1^{\circ}$ C, $70 \pm 5^{\circ}$ relative humidity and total darkness.
+Measured endpoints of the tests are mortality (lethal concentration, LC) and moulting inhibition (moulting inhibition concentration, MIC) relative to the negative control after 7 days of exposure, where mortality equals larvae not showing any reaction when prodded and moulting inhibition larvae that have either died or not moulted to the 2nd instar after the 7 days.

-The concentration ranges used were comprised between 1.25 and 160 ng Cry1Ab/cm2 for the populations of S. nonagrioides, and between 0.25 and 32 ng Cry1Ab/cm2 for the laboratory population of O. nubilalis tested.
-These concentrations have been established according to values of moult inhibition obtained in the laboratory in previous years with the batch B2.
-In order to determine the susceptibility of each population, 7 to 10 different concentrations resulting in mortality or molt inhibition higher than 0% and below 100% were used.
+The concentration ranges used were comprised between 0.75 and 96 ng Cry1Ab/cm for the populations of S. nonagrioides, and between 0.5 and 64 ng Cry1Ab/cm for the laboratory population of O. nubilalis tested.
+These concentrations have been established according to values of mortality and moult inhibition obtained in the laboratory in the last season with the batches B2 and B3.
+In order to determine the susceptibility of each population, 7 to 10 different concentrations resulting in mortality or moult inhibition higher than 0% and below 100% were used.
 At least three replicates were prepared for each concentration, including the control.
 Each replicate consisted of 32 larvae per concentration (64 for controls), giving a total of 96 larvae for each concentration tested (192 for controls).
 For each replicate neonate larvae from different oviposition cages were used.
 Laboratory populations of S. nonagrioides and O. nubilalis served as control using the same stock solution, comparing its susceptibility to Cry1Ab with those of field populations.